Why is my dog's skin turning purple?

 How is cyanosis in dogs diagnosed?

-What are the treatment options?
+What are the treatment options and prognosis for dogs with cyanosis?

 Note: The advice provided in this post is intended for informational purposes and does not constitute medical advice regarding pets.
 For an accurate diagnosis of your pet's condition, please make an appointment with your vet.